-- 1. inform the parties to the proceedings and the public about carrying out an EIA, initiating proceedings, the subject of the Decision and the relevant authority to issue it, - 2. provide information about the possibility of familiarising oneself with the case documents, the place where the documents will be available for access, and the manner of submitting comments and requests and where to do so, - 3. stipulate a 21-day deadline for submitting such comments and requests (Please note: as of 1 January 2017 this deadline will be extended to 30 days).
+- inform the parties to the proceedings and the public about carrying out an EIA, initiating proceedings, the subject of the Decision and the relevant authority to issue it, - 2. provide information about the possibility of familiarising oneself with the case documents, the place where the documents will be available for access, and the manner of submitting comments and requests and where to do so, - 3. stipulate a 30-day deadline for submitting such comments and requests.